camunda/camunda-docs/docs/components/modeler/bpmn/bpmn.md

 :::

 :::note
 BPMN diagrams must be created for the process engine they intend to be deployed on.
-You cannot run a BPMN diagram modeled for Camunda Platform in Camunda Cloud, or vice versa, at this time.
+You cannot run a BPMN diagram modeled for Camunda Platform in Camunda Platform 8, or vice versa, at this time.
 :::

 ## Start modeling